fallen-icarus/cardano-loans/GettingStarted.md

 with the `deposit-increase` field.

 The `times-aplied` field tells the script how many times to apply the interest.
-If you need to apply the interest several times to catch up to the current compounding period, you can use this field to do them all in one transaction.
+If you need to apply the interest several times to catch up to the current loan epoch, you can use this field to do them all in one transaction.

 #### Building the transaction